kasradaneshvar/GmailChecker/README.txt

 DESCRIPTION
 ========
 Gmail Checker uses Atom throw a feed reader to receive new emails alerts.
-The Gmail Checker will enlight when you will receive new emails and show you the number of your unread emails.
+The Gmail Checker will light when you will receive new emails and show you the number of your unread emails.
+Your unread emails are displayed as a menu when you click on the Gmail Checker icon.

 SETTINGS